Emirates to raise debt as it braces for most difficult months ever

 The state-owned airline, which suspended regular passenger flights in March due to the virus outbreak that has shattered global travel demand, said that a recovery in travel was at least 18 months away.

-It reported a 21per cent rise in profit for its financial year that ended on March 31, but said the pandemic had hit its fourth quarter performance and it would tap banks to raise debt in its first quarter to lessen the impact on cash flows by the virus.
+It reported a 21 per cent rise in profit for its financial year that ended on Mar 31, but said the pandemic had hit its fourth quarter performance and it would tap banks to raise debt in its first quarter to lessen the impact on cash flows by the virus.

 The airline, which has been promised financial aid from its Dubai state owner, did not say how much it expected to raise.